 Even if it is true that Nothing is free, there would be some catches associated with it.
 Similarly, on WordPres.com you are offered a Free and seamless experience in return for various ads posted on your blog.
 No doubt, WordPress.com can be a great option for beginners, but at some point, in time, it is certainly going to irritate your viewers and clients on your website.

 However, they also provide you with an ad-less experience but for that, you have to choose their paid plans starting at $48 to $300 per year.

 Verdict: WordPress.org is winning in this section offering a lot of options to monetize a website.

 7. WordPress.com Vs WordPress.org: Developer Friendly

 If you are a developer or want to be one soon, then WordPress.org is the right platform for you.
-Being an open-source platform, it enables you to explore every corner of the software and lets you develop new themes and plugins and test on them.
+Being an open-source platform, it enables you to explore every corner of the software and lets you develop new themes and plugins and test them.

 In addition to it, WordPress.org has various communities through which you can easily able get all the resources such as manuals, documentation, and coding standards, which can be very helpful for both experienced and new developers.

-While we talk about WordPress.com, it offers a limited area for developers to explore.
+While we talk about WordPress.com, offers a limited area for developers to explore.
 Developer Console, OEmbed, Rest API, Embedded Timeline, etc. are some of the options available for developers, which is quite a few as compared to WordPress.org.

 Verdict: WordPress.org wins this section by offering a wide area for developers to explore.